UoB-COMSM0166/2025-group-8/README.md

 ## Green Foundation Implementation Patterns Analysis

-Our game code integrates several key sustainable coding practices aligned with Green Foundation Implementation patterns:
+Our game code integrates several key sustainable coding practices aligned with **Green Foundation Implementation** patterns:

-Lazy Loading of Offscreen Images: We have implemented a lazy-loading mechanism to defer the loading of images not immediately visible on the screen.
+### Lazy Loading of Offscreen Images
+We have implemented a lazy-loading mechanism to defer the loading of images not immediately visible on the screen.
 This reduces unnecessary resource usage and improves page load performance, contributing to lower energy consumption.

+### Optimized Image Sizes
-Optimized Image Sizes: All game images have been resized and optimized to the appropriate dimensions.
+All game images have been resized and optimized to the appropriate dimensions.
 By compressing images without sacrificing quality, we ensure faster load times and reduced bandwidth usage, which minimizes the overall carbon footprint.

-Removal of Unused CSS Definitions: We streamlined our codebase by removing unused CSS rules.
+### Removal of Unused CSS Definitions
+We streamlined our codebase by removing unused CSS rules.
 This not only simplifies maintenance but also speeds up rendering times, leading to improved performance and reduced processing energy.

+---

 These implementations not only enhance user experience through improved performance but also contribute to sustainable development by lowering resource consumption and optimizing energy efficiency within our game.